THEOplayer/documentation/contribution-guidelines/article-knowledge-base-guidelines.md

-# Title of the Article
+# Knowledge Base - Guidelines

 A General Information article provides information on a certain concept or general, industry topic.